Banner reading June Interpreter Spotlight, Jordan Aviles, Mexico. Owner of Desert Comms and Spanish Medical Interpreter

 Despite existing demand, language companies and clients struggle to find trained, professional interpreters with clear indicators of their skills in hundreds of languages globally.

-Unlike practicing law here in the United States, the multitude of language pairs make it impossible for there to be one definitive exam like the bar to exist in the interpreting space.
-Rather than just testing knowledge about the mechanics of interpreting (as the bar tests the mechanics of practicing law), an interpreter certification exam by nature has to test language proficiency and terminology skills in more than one language.
+Unlike practicing law here in the United States, the multitude of language pairs make it impossible for there to be one definitive exam, like the bar, to exist in the interpreting space.
+Rather than just testing knowledge about the mechanics of interpreting, an interpreter certification exam by nature has to test language proficiency and terminology skills in more than one language.
 Developing the questions to sufficiently gauge those abilities requires money and expertise simply not available for every language combination.

 As interpreters, we would all love to be able to take the definitive test that would show the world we can interpret competently, in the same way that doctors, teachers, lawyers, nurses and any other number of professions can.
 But since that simply isn’t possible, we come to our second term: “qualified interpreter.”